itteco/iframely-ckeditor5/README.md

 ## Important things

 Preview is managed by `embed.js` script.
-It must be included in editor and view pages:
+It must be included in editor and view pages from Iframely cloud:

-    <script charset="utf-8" src="//cdn.iframe.ly/embed.js"></script>
+    <script src="//cdn.iframe.ly/embed.js" async charset="utf-8"></script>

+Or, you can self-host the script.
+See its [GitHub repository](https://github.com/itteco/embedjs).

-Api key is mandatory for Iframely usage.
+API key is mandatory for Iframely usage.
 You can get it on https://iframely.com/profile and use like in `app.js`.

 CKEditor 5 uses `MediaEmbed` plugin for this feature, see `app.js` for mandatory configuration: